Cohomogeneity one Ricci Solitons from Hopf Fibrations: New Examples of Ricci solitons

-\begin{theorem} Suppose that $d_1=1$ and $2p^2 > (d+2)q^2 >0.$ If $\varepsilon = 0,$ there is a $1$-parameter family trajectories and if $\varepsilon \neq 0$ there is a $2$-parameter family trajectories lying in both the unstable manifold of \eqref{InitialCriticalPoint} and the Ricci soliton locus \eqref{SolitonLocus}.
-Hence they give rise to complete Ricci soliton metrics on the total spaces of the corresponding complex line bundles over Fano K\"ahler-Einstein manifolds. \end{theorem}
+If $\varepsilon = 0$ there exists a $1$-parameter family and if $\varepsilon > 0$ a $2$-parameter family of trajectories lying in both the unstable manifold of \eqref{InitialCriticalPoint} and the Ricci soliton locus \eqref{SolitonLocus}.
+In particular, these give rise to complete Ricci soliton metrics on the total spaces of the corresponding complex line bundles over Fano K\"ahler-Einstein manifolds.